 The Joachim Herz Stiftung is a foundation dedicated to promoting education, science, and research in the natural sciences, in economics and business administration as well as in the field of personal development.
 In addition, the Foundation also provides grants for small, innovative third-party projects.

-Why at Joachim Herz Stiftung?
+Why study at Joachim Herz Stiftung?
 The projects support the education of both adolescents and young adults.
 They are dedicated to promoting education, science, and research in natural science alongside economics and business administration as well as in the field of personal growth.

 - University or Organization: Joachim Herz Stiftung